• Shopping Cart Shopping Cart

 Hanging Thorngrove Manor wedding dress

-Today, the bouquet toss is a fun moment in the wedding ceremony, it tends to be a distracting end to more tearjerking or sentimental formalities to lead into the party!
+Today, the bouquet toss at weddings is a fun, photo-worthy tradition.
+It tends to be a distracting end to more tearjerking or sentimental formalities to lead into the party!
 It involves the bride gathering the single ladies in attendance, who will gather a few paces behind her and try to catch the bouquet she throws.
 It’s an opportunity for the wedding photographer to take dynamic shots.
 In some weddings, the single men get in on the fun as well with the garter toss.

 Sometimes, the bride requests one of her bridesmaids’ bouquet for the toss so she can preserve the flowers in hers, or have a specially made ‘toss bouquet’ for the occasion.
 Occasionally, brides might throw one made of artificial flowers, or paper so that everyone can keep their bouquets as mementos.
 Some bouquets can be heavy too, so throwing one into a drunken mass of people can be a recipie for disaster.